 - Variant – Dermatomyositis sine myositis is the amyopathic form where dermatomyositis is clinically limited to cutaneous involvement.
 Disease is often detectable on muscle MRI, and many of these patients go on to develop muscle weakness as the disease progresses.

 - Variant – Anti-MDA5 antibodies are found in up to 65% of clinically amyopathic dermatomyositis and in 10%-20% of patients with classic dermatomyositis.
 Their presence has been associated with the development of interstitial lung disease, rapidly progressive lung disease, and poor survival in both US and Asian studies.
-Anti-MDA5 antibodies have also been associated with skin ulceration.
+Anti-MDA5 antibodies have also been associated with mucocutaneous ulceration, palmar papules, nonscarring alopecia, panniculitis, and arthritis.

 - Dermatomyositis and Degos disease are, rarely, associated.